geomural/maps_legend_builder/README.md

 # maps_legend_builder
-This module allows to create correct legend on the map.
+This module allows to create correct LEGEND on the WEB MAP.
 The result is a table with legends.

 You can use 10 functions to create maps legend from the maps_legend_builder.js: